Trailblazer guidebooks provide practical information on specific routes… in less accessible parts of the world.

 Camping

 It’s possible to camp all along the Coast to Coast path, though few people do so every night.
 You’re almost bound to get at least one night where the rain falls relentlessly, sapping morale; it’s then that most campers opt to spend the next night drying out in a hostel or B&B somewhere.
 There are, however, many advantages with camping.
-It’s more economical, for a start, with most campsites charging somewhere between £4 and £8; one or two charge nothing at all.
+It’s more economical, for a start, with most campsites charging somewhere between £4 and £8.
 Best of all there’s rarely any need to book, except possibly in the very high season, and even then you’d be highly unlucky not to find somewhere, even if it means camping discreetly in the woods.
+The campsites vary and you get what you pay for: some are just pub gardens or a farmer’s spare field with basic toilet/shower facilities; others are full-blown caravan sites with security access codes and sparkling ablutions blocks and a few spaces put aside for tents.
+Showers are usually available, occasionally for a fee, though more often than not for free.
+Note that most youth hostels on the Coast to Coast path no longer accept campers (Borrowdale does).
+Note, too, that some of the bigger towns such as Richmond and Grasmere do not have recognised campsites, with the nearest being at least three miles away.

-Wild camping (ie camping not in a regular campsite; see p69) is also possible along the route but please don’t do so in a field without first gaining permission from the landowner.
+Wild camping (ie camping not in a regular campsite; see p79) is also possible along the route but please don’t do so in a field without first gaining permission from the landowner.
 Some good wild camping locations include the level areas surrounding mountain lakes such as Innominate Tarn (on the high route to Borrowdale), Grisedale Tarn (out of Grasmere) and Angle Tarn (two miles from Patterdale).
 Further east old mine ruins, such as those on the high route to Reeth, provide good shelter and ‘cover’ as well as patches of level grass and nearby running water.
 Beyond there, wild camping might be misconstrued as ‘vagrancy’ so woodland or plantations will be your best bet.

 Bunkhouses and camping barns